-If you need things like extra clothing, help paying heating bills or even a relaxing holiday, you may be able to get a Macmillan Grant.
+If you need things like extra clothing or help paying heating bills, you may be able to get a Macmillan Grant.

-How much you get will depend on your situation and needs.
 A grant from Macmillan does not normally affect the benefits you are entitled to.
 It is an extra bit of help, not a replacement for other support.